figgiee/Omnidex/FinalProject_Proposal.md

 ### **PROJECT STEPS**

 I have previously created this app with Python and I am interested in seeing how Rust will handle it.
-Personally I feel like apps that serve as a tool for something quick like this, should be light-weight and not complex.
-I have seen how performant apps/frameworks/libraries built with Rust can be so I'm looking forward to this..
+Personally I feel like apps that serve as a tool for something quick like this, should be light-weight and not as complex.
+I have seen how performant apps/frameworks/libraries built with Rust can be so I'm looking forward to this.

 **Phase 1: Rust Backend \- Local Asset Indexing Core**

 **Goal:** Rebuild the fundamental local asset scanning logic in Rust.
 This includes recursive directory traversal, basic file/folder metadata extraction, and initial asset data structuring in Rust structs.

 * **Learning/Figure Out:** Rust's ownership and borrowing system, asynchronous programming (async/await with tokio), file system operations (std::fs, walkdir crate), and data serialization/deserialization (serde).
-(The folder names of assets are not clean)
+(The folder names of assets are not clean) .
 * **Deliverable:** A command-line Rust program that can scan a directory and output parsed asset data to the console or a file.

 **Phase 2: Rust Backend \- Database Integration**